-Over a week ago I’ve got a notice that Texas Instruments (TI) is giving away a 50% coupon for MSP430_FRAM related devices.
-Without hesitation ordered their MSP-EXP430FR5739 TI experimenters board that price went down to $14.50 including free shipping.
+Over a week ago, I got a notice that Texas Instruments (TI) is giving away a 50% coupon for MSP430_FRAM related devices.
+Without hesitation ordered their MSP-EXP430FR5739 TI experimenters board that price went down to $14.50, including free shipping.

-With all functionality and on board peripherals included – its a give away.
-Experimenters board came in nice hard paper package that feels really solid and professional in hands.
+With all functionality and onboard peripherals included – it’s a giveaway.
+The experimenter’s board came in an excellent complex paper package that feels really solid and professional in hands.

-Surprisingly (or not) TI didn’t limit inside contents with only development board.
-It also contained small flayer with fast start note, Mini USB-B cable, couple of 10 pin female headers, small bended 6 pin male header and 32.768kHz SMT micro crystal.
+Surprisingly (or not), TI didn’t limit inside contents with only the development board.
+It also contained a small flayer with a fast start note, Mini USB-B cable, a couple of 10 pin female headers, a tiny bent 6 pin male header, and a 32.768kHz SMT microcrystal.

 About this 6 pin connector – it seems that TI guys made a mistake when packing contents.
-This isn’t mentioned in description but thanks anyway – will find where to use it.
+This isn’t mentioned in the description, but thanks anyway – I will find where to use it.

 MSP-EXP430FR5739 board layout

-As development board for such price MSP-EXP430FR5739 board has some valuable stuff on it.
-It is split in to three regions where first is dedicated to debugging and programming.
+As a development board for such a price MSP-EXP430FR5739 board has some valuable stuff on it.
+It is split into three regions, where the first is dedicated to debugging and programming.
 There is a dedicated MSP430F1612 microcontroller used for this.
-It communicates to PC via USB.
+It communicates to the PC via USB.
 IT uses a dedicated serial to USB converter chip (TUSB3410).
-With proper Jumpers It also can be used for application USART communications.
+With proper Jumpers, It also can be used for application USART communications.
 Probably the most interesting area is a development with many features.
-The center of this is MSP430FR5739 16-bit microcontroller with 16KB FRAM and 1KB of SRAM.
-Additionally there are:
+The center of this is an MSP430FR5739 16-bit microcontroller with 16KB FRAM and 1KB of SRAM.
+Additionally, there are: